zbyju/obsidian/2. Reference notes/ADP - Architecture and Design Patterns/Builder Pattern.md

 Lets you construct complex objects step by step.
 Allows you to produce different types and representations of an object using the same construction code.

 # Example
 Meal ordering system (offering `VeganMeal`, `MeatMeal`) each consisting of several components: main dish, side dish, drink, ...
 The builder allows users to construct their meal step by step.
-Optionally there can be a director with pr
+Optionally there can be a director with predefined meals that we can choose from.

 # What Problem it Solves
 - Making complex objects with multiple parts/components
 - Allows constructing objects with different representations using the same construction code
+- It supports problems that need creating different products but need to share the same build steps
+- Allows for predefined object creations using Director

 # Diagram